 Even though salvia has legally been on the market in many states for years, it’s still considered to be one of the worst substances on the market.
 You’ve seen plenty of salvia-induced hallucinations online, but you probably don’t know how salvia works or what salvia does.
-Salvia divinorum is marketed as a legal substitute for cannabis and psychedelics, but its effects are nothing like the drugs to which it’s compared.
+Salvia divinorum is marketed as a legal substitute for similar experiences, but its effects are nothing like the drugs to which it’s compared.

 The following dark facts about salvia expose the plant’s reputation for giving users frightening highs that can make them feel like they’re disconnected from their bodies.
 Unlike mind-expanding psychedelics like LSD, salvia doesn’t waste any time with throwing your consciousness for a loop.
 Users have clamed they’ve forgotten who they were and how to use their bodies while experiencing a salvia high.